-The student life graduate positions are exciting opportunities to be involved with collegiate life at Loyola.
+The Residence Life & Housing graduate positions are exciting opportunities to be involved with collegiate life at Loyola.
 The graduate positions involve a wide variety of responsibility and opportunities to gain valuable transferable skills for any area or profession.
-The graduate positions report to an assistant director within student life.
+The graduate positions report to an assistant director within Residence Life & Housing.
 Responsibilities vary, but can include supervision of student staff, programming, student conduct intervention, and housing operation administration.

 We are accepting GRC applications for ALTERNATE STATUS ONLY at this time!!!
 Apply Here!

 The following are the qualifications for our graduate positions.
-If you have any additional questions about our graduate positions, please email student life at email@example.com.
+If you have any additional questions about our graduate positions, please email Residence Life & Housing at email@example.com.

 - Earned bachelor’s degree and full-time enrollment in a graduate degree program at Loyola University Maryland.